Risk Management

 Environment

-1.1.1 Includes risks related to greenhouse gas emissions management, carbon credit and energy management, from issues such as climate change and natural disasters.
-It also encompasses risks related to compliance with international and local environmental regulations such as air, water, waste, toxicity, noise emissions management, or environmental assessment requirements.
+1.1.1 Risks related to the management of greenhouse gas emissions, carbon credits, and energy management in response to climate change and natural disasters; and risks of compliance with international and local environmental laws and regulations, such as the management of air, water, waste, toxic substances, noise emissions, or envir onmental impact assessment requirements.

 Social

-2.1.1 Operational Aspect: Includes risks to the Company due to occupational safety and health, chemical management, safety protection, emergency response, and other risks caused by improper or erroneous management operations.
+2.1.1 Operational aspect: includes risks t o the Company caused by occupational health and safety, chemical management, safety protection and emergency response, and other risks resulting from improper or erroneous human management and operations.

 Economic (Including corporate governance)

-3.1.1 Political and Economic Aspect: Includes risks to the Company's finances or operations due to domestic and international political, economic, and regulatory factors.
+3.1.1 Political and economic aspect: includes risks to the Company's finances or business caused by domestic and international political, economic, and regulatory factors.

-3.1.3 Financial Aspect: Includes risks to financial assets or liabilities (including assets and liabilities inside and outside the balance sheet) due to fluctuations in market risk factors (such as interest rates, exchange rates, stock prices, commodity prices, and electricity prices), resulting in various losses.
+3.1.3 Financial aspect: includes risks of changes in value of the Company's financial assets or liabilities (including assets and liabilities bo th on and off the balance sheet) caused by fluctuations in market risk factors (interest rates, exchange rates, stock prices, commodity prices, and electricity prices), resulting in various losses.

 Step 2 Risk evaluation